The Fleshtones: 1980–1989

 In 1980, with the Red Star Records album not released (but later issued on cassette on ROIR, and subsequently on CD and vinyl), the Fleshtones were signed by Miles Copeland III at I.R.S.
 Records, where they worked with producers Richard Mazda and Richard Gottehrer.
 It was at this time that the band replaced Calderon with drummer Bill Milhizer (born 1948 in Troy, New York), and appeared in the British punk/new wave film Urgh!
 A Music War, and released its first EP Up-Front.
 Four albums on I.R.S. followed: Roman Gods (1982), Hexbreaker!!
 (1983), and the live Speed Connection and Speed Connection II (1985).
 In 1982, they appeared on Dick Clark's American Bandstand TV show.
 In 1984 they re-recorded "American Beat" as part of the soundtrack of the Tom Hanks movie Bachelor Party.

 Despite having a large cult following, the band never achieved commercial success: Roman Gods debuted at No. 174 on Billboard's album chart, the highest position that a Fleshtones release would attain until 2020, when Face of the Screaming Werewolf debuted at No. 9 on Billboards Alternative New Artist Albums Chart, and 2021, when the "Mi Engañaste Bien" single entered the Billboard Hot Singles Chart at No. 38.

 Zaremba was the host of I.R.S.
 Records Presents The Cutting Edge on MTV from 1984 to 1987.
 The I.R.S.
 Records-produced show featured up and coming underground artists.
 The program was short-lived but the format prefigured 120 Minutes.
 Zaremba's MC talents surfaced again in the late 1990s at New York City's "Cavestomp" Garage Rock festivals.

 In the mid-1980s, The Fleshtones regularly played at the Pyramid Club on Avenue A in the East Village, and were instrumental in helping to start Wigstock, the drag queen festival that became a New York City staple.
 In the late 1980s, The Fleshtones were without major-label support, though they continued to tour America and Europe steadily, including shows opening for Chuck Berry and James Brown.
 In 1987, The Fleshtones made an appearance on the final episode of Andy Warhol's Andy Warhol's Fifteen Minutes, an MTV program, during which they backed up famed English stage actor Ian McKellen as he recited William Shakespeare's Twentieth Sonnet.

-The Fleshtones recorded the title track to the 1987 camp-horror film I Was a Teenage Zombie.
+The Fleshtones recorded the title track to the 1987 horror comedy film I Was a Teenage Zombie.
 They released the albums Fleshtones vs. Reality (studio) in 1987 and Soul Madrid (live) in 1989.
 I.R.S.
 Records released a best-of compilation, Living Legends, in 1989.

 In late 1986, Pakulski left the Fleshtones.
 He was replaced by Robert Burke Warren, who left the band in 1988.
 Fred Smith of Television and Andy Shernoff of The Dictators were interim bass players in the studio and on tour until 1990.